Padraic-O-Mhuiris/nix-presentation/slides.md

 - All software is a graph of dependencies
 - This graph is mostly implicit
-- Nix forces this graph to be explicit
+- This graph should be explicit

 </v-clicks>